Master’s Thesis Guidelines for Music and Technology

 A master’s thesis will be awarded a Pass if it meets the following criteria

-- Demonstrative Component: The demonstrative component exhibits a high level of proficiency, exhibiting a comprehensive understanding of the artistic and technological tools and skills employed in the project, as well as a keen grasp of the nuances of contemporary contexts in music and audio technology.
+- Demonstrative component: The demonstrative component exhibits a high level of proficiency, exhibiting a comprehensive understanding of the artistic and technological tools and skills employed in the project, as well as a keen grasp of the nuances of contemporary contexts in music and audio technology.
 High-quality projects consistently showcase inventive and sophisticated artistry that effectively and skillfully conveys the project’s intentions.

 - Oral presentation: The presentation is adequately prepared, well-organized, and effectively showcases the quality, merits, significance, and relevance of the thesis project.
 The student presents and explains their work and ideas clearly and confidently, engaging with examiners through insightful responses, questions, remarks, and comments.